toggledbits/DeusExMachina/README.md

 Both scenes and individual devices (from the device list above) can be used simultaneously.

-##### Maximum "On" Targets #####
+#### Maximum "On" Targets ####

 Version 2.4 also adds the ability to limit the number of targets (devices or scenes) that DEMII can have "on" simultaneously.
 If this limit is 0, there is no limit enforced.
 If you have DEMII control a large number of devices, it's probably not a bad idea to set this value to some reasonable limit.

-##### Final Scene #####
+#### Final Scene ####

 DEMII allows a "final scene" to run when DEMII is disabled or turns off the last light after the "lights out" time.
 This could be used for any purpose.
 I personally use it to make sure a whole-house off is run, but you could use it to ensure your alarm system is armed, or your garage door is closed, etc.

-#### Control of DEMII by Scenes ####
+### Control of DEMII by Scenes and Lua ###

-DeusExMachina can be enabled or disabled like a light switch in scenes, through the regular graphical interface (no Lua required).
+DeusExMachina can be enabled or disabled like a light switch in scenes or through the regular graphical interface (no Lua required), or by scripting in Lua.
-A Lua interface is also supported.
-All versions of support the SetEnabled action, although for DEMII versions 2.4 and higher, the use of SetTarget in the standard SwitchPower1 service is preferred.
-Examples (the "0|1" means use either 0 or 1 to disable or enable, respectively):
+DEMII implements the SwitchPower1 service, so enabling and disabling is the same as turning a light switch on and off: you simply use the SetTarget action to enable (newTargetValue=1) or disable (newTargetValue=0) DEMII.
+The MiOS GUI for devices and scenes takes care of this for you in its code; if scripting in Lua, you simply do this:

 ```
--- Preferred for DEMII versions 2.4 and higher:
-luup.call_action("urn:upnp-org-serviceId:SwitchPower1", "SetTarget", { newTargetValue = "0|1" }, deviceID)
+luup.call_action("urn:upnp-org-serviceId:SwitchPower1", "SetTarget", { newTargetValue = "0|1" }, pluginDeviceId)

--- Also works for all versions of DEMII:
-luup.call_action("urn:toggledbits-com:serviceId:DeusExMachinaII1", "SetEnabled", { NewEnabledValue = "0|1" }, deviceID)

--- For the old Deus Ex Machina plugin (v1.1 and earlier) running on UI5 or UI7, do this:
-luup.call_action("urn:futzle-com:serviceId:DeusExMachina1", "SetEnabled", { NewEnabledValue = "0|1" }, deviceID)
 ```

-#### Triggers ####
+### Triggers ###

-DEMII signals changes to its enabled/disabled state, and changes to its internal operating mode.
+DEMII signals changes to its enabled/disabled state and changes to its internal operating mode.
 These can be used as triggers for scenes or notifications.
 DEMII's operating modes are:

 * Standby - DEMII is disabled (this is equivalent to the "device is disabled" state event);